Cell Line - Methods summary

 • (iv) find the highest correlating genes and further to classify all genes according to their cell line-specific expression

-What is presented in the section?
+What is presented in the resource?

 For 26 TCGA disease cohorts the ranking list of the cell lines based on gene expression similarity to the corresponding disease cohort is shown.
 This can be served as a reference for cell line selection for in vitro experiments when studying a specific cancer type.